rahul100/RealTimeAnomalyDetection/README.md

 Evaluation

 The evaluation of the data was done using ROC curves and AUC as the parameter.
-Acuracy TPR and FPR were the other evalution metrics used.
+Accuracy TPR and FPR were the other evalution metrics used.

 If you have any ideas or you need to understand any piece , please write to me on the below email address: rahulagarwal.iet@gmail.com